Dielectric Constant of Ionic Solutions: Combined Effects of Correlations and Excluded Volume: Model

 where $\int\mathcal{D}\rho$ denotes a functional integral over the field $\rho$, and similarly $\int\mathcal{D}\varphi$ for $\varphi$.
 Substituting Eq.~(\ref{eq4}) in Eq.~(\ref{eq3}) ultimately leads to the functional integral form~\cite{Abrashkin07},

 where $\mathcal{N}$ is a non important prefactor and $S$ is the field action

-written in terms of the ionic fugacity, $\Lambda=\exp\left(\beta \mu\right)$.
+\ra{In the above equation, we make use of the function ${\rm sinc}(x)=\sin x / x$} and the ionic fugacity, $\Lambda=\exp\left(\beta \mu\right)$.
 Note that a sum over the discrete lattice sites is replaced in Eq.~(\ref{eq6}) by an integral over space, as is appropriate in the continuum limit, resulting in the $1/a^{3}$ factor.

 The free energy is related to the partition function via \be F=-\kbt\ln\Xi, \ee and the bulk ionic concentration, $n$, is related to the fugacity, $\Lambda$, via \be n=-\frac{\Lambda}{2V}\frac{\partial\beta F}{\partial \Lambda}, \ee where $V$ is the total volume.
 Note that $n$ is the bulk concentration of both cations and anions, {\it i.e.}, $n_+=n_-=n$, resulting in the factor of two in Eq.~(\ref{eq8}).
 Finally, a relation exists between the auxiliary field, $\varphi$, and electrostatic potential, $\psi$.
 Applying the identity $\psi=\delta F/\delta \rho_f$ to Eqs.~(\ref{eq5})-(\ref{eq7}), we find that \be \psi=\frac{1}{\Xi}\int\mathcal{D}\varphi \,\,i\varphi\,\e^{-\beta S[\varphi]}\equiv i\langle \varphi\rangle, \ee {\it i.e.}, up to the imaginary unit, the electrostatic potential is the thermal average of the auxiliary field, $\varphi$.